meadams2/adventureGame/README.md

 		1 menu1
 		2 menu2
 	Get userChoice input
+	Check if userChoice is numeric:
 		If userChoice is 1
 			newNode gets node1
+			currentNode = newNode
 		If userChoice is 2
 			newNode gets node2
 		Else:
 			print("Choose 1 or 2, you bovine.")
+	Else:
+		print("Give me a number, pookie")
+	return currentNode